lammps/lammps/doc/src/fix_ave_correlate.rst

 averaging is performed.
 The global array has # of rows = *Nrepeat* and # of columns = Npair+2.
 The first column has the time delta (in timesteps) between the pairs of input values used to calculate the correlation, as described above.
-The 2nd column has the number of samples contributing to the correlation average, as described above.
+The second column has the number of samples contributing to the correlation average, as described above.
 The remaining Npair columns are for I,J pairs of the N input values, as determined by the *type* keyword, as described above.